How to write and style content for Acas.

 disciplinary procedure

-Do not use 'disciplinary process'.
+Use 'disciplinary procedure', not 'disciplinary process'.
 We use 'procedure' because disciplinary procedures are formally recognised or official.

 discrimination